jundalisay/spblist/content/en/superphysics/principles/chapter-04b.md

 Notice how this isolates Newton's `G` away from the two masses being compared.

-We then deconstruct it further:
+We then deconstruct it in Cartesian Physics further:

 <!-- `gravity between objects :: Gravitational_limiter (Mass1 / distance_between_them ^ 2 : Mass2 / distance_between_them ^ 2)` -->
 <!-- material-layer-gravitational-signature -->